Get Better AI Answers: Your Guide to Chain-of-X Prompting Methods

 Dental clinic: treatment page rewrite from messy notes (ISP2)

-Raw notes: "Dental implants info - expensive but worth it, €2000-3000 per tooth, takes 3-6 months total, need good bone density might need graft, success rate 95%, looks natural, careful with smoking affects healing, payment plans available 0% 12 months, consultation €95 includes scan"
+Process my rough notes into a patient-friendly treatment page: Raw notes: "Dental implants info - expensive but worth it, €2000-3000 per tooth, takes 3-6 months total, need good bone density might need graft, success rate 95%, looks natural, careful with smoking affects healing, payment plans available 0% 12 months, consultation €95 includes scan" Instructions:

 1. Extract all key facts